Riesi/telegram_frog_sticker_bot/README.md

 The following files and their content are required for the bot to function.

 ## Configuration File
-Configure the content of the `.env` file in the project root next to `bot.js`.
+Create a `.env` file in the project root next to `bot.js` and configure the parameters.

 Example content of `.env` file:
 ```